SumoLogic/sumologic-documentation/docs/manage/data-forwarding/data-forwarding-to-s3.md

     :::

    * **Description**.
 You can provide a meaningful description of the connection.
    * **Access Method**.
 Select **Role-based access** or **Key access** based on the AWS authentication you are providing.
-Role-based access is preferred, this was completed in the prerequisite step [Grant Sumo Logic access to an AWS Product] (../../03Send-Data/Sources/02Sources-for-Hosted-Collectors/Amazon-Web-Services/Grant-Access-to-an-AWS-Product.md).
+Role-based access is preferred, this was completed in the prerequisite step [Grant Sumo Logic access to an AWS Product](../../send-data/sources/sources-hosted-collectors/amazon-web-services/grant-access-aws-product.md).

      * For **Role-based access** enter the Role ARN that was provided by AWS after creating the role.